-Be sure your dog has a thorough veterinary examination prior to starting any dog sport.
+Be sure your dog has a thorough veterinary examination before starting any dog sport.
 Once your vet gives clearance, consider these top dog sports that can challenge your dog's mind and body while reinforcing the canine-human bond.

 Canine agility is a competitive dog sport that takes place within an obstacle course.
 Dogs are trained to make jumps, travel through tunnels, and navigate various walkways - all in a specific order.
 Each step of the way, the dogs are directed by their owners.

 Canine Freestyle requires a deep bond between handler and dog as well as a mastery of basic commands, especially "heel."
-Before putting a routine together, the dog must first learn each individual "move."
-A dash of creativity, plenty of patience and a positive attitude will go a long way.
+Before putting a routine together, the dog must first learn each "move."
+A dash of creativity, plenty of patience, and a positive attitude will go a long way.

-During disc dog competitions, dog/handler teams are judged in disc-throwing events like distance/accuracy catching and freestyle routines.
-"Frisbee" is a trademarked brand name for a flying disc, hence the reason the word "disc" is often used.
+During disc dog competitions, dog/handler teams judge in disc-throwing events like distance/accuracy catching and freestyle routines.
+"Frisbee" is a trademarked brand name for a flying disc, hence the reason the word "disc."

 Also called dock diving, dock jumping is a competition where dogs jump from a dock into a body of water in an attempt to achieve great distance or height.
 Dock jumping is much like the human long jump or high jump, but with water.

 In distance jumping, or "Ultimate Air," the handler throws a toy off of the dock in an attempt to get the dog to jump as far away as possible.
-Distance is measured at the place where the tail base meets the water.
+The distance measured at the place where the tail base meets the water.
 Jumps are usually recorded digitally for accuracy.

 The newer "Ultimate Vertical" is a high jump.
-A bumper is placed at a predetermined height.
-As competing dogs reach it, the height is recorded and the bumper is moved up.
-The winner is the only dog that can reach the bumper at its highest position.
+A bumper placed at a predetermined height.
+As competing dogs reach it, the height recorded, and the bumper is moved up.
+The winner is the only dog that can contact the bumper at its highest position.